About Dr. Pete Enns

 That’s me over there.
 Up there at the top of the page.

 My wife Sue and I are empty-nesters with three adult children.

-We have 3 dogs, 2 cats, and a rabbit.
-The Enns family record is 2 dogs, 3 cats, 2 ferrets, and 11 rabbits–but that’s only because we were told, “Sure, they’re both males.”
+We have 2 dogs and a cat.
+The Enns family record is 3 dogs, 3 cats, 2 ferrets, not to mention 11 rabbits—but that’s only because the kid at the pet store said, “Sure, they’re both males.”

 I also like sports–especially baseball, and especially especially the Yankees–and cutting the grass, because it’s the only thing in my life where I actually see some progress.